The SaaS world loves an acronym, so say hi to your new go-to SaaS sales & marketing acronym glossary for quick checks

 Definitions and background

 Let's start with a quick review of the vocabulary we'll be using today so we're all on the same page.

 - ARR: Annual Recurring Revenue.
-Not to be confused with Accounting Rate of Return.
+Not to be confused with the Accounting Rate of Return.

 - MRR: Monthly Recurring Revenue